rotaract5040/rotaract5040.github.io/_pace/faq.md

 ###### How do I know if I need a visa to visit Canada?

-Visit [www.cig.gc.ca/english/visit/visas.asp](www.cig.gc.ca/english/visit/visas.asp) to see if you need a Temporary Resident Visa (TRV) to enter Canada.
+Visit Refugees, Immigration, and Citizenship Canada (IRCC) to see if you need a Temporary Resident Visa (TRV) to enter Canada [www.cig.gc.ca/english/visit/visas.asp](https://www.cic.gc.ca/english/visit/visas.asp ).
 You can also find out the processing times for visa applications [here](http://www.cic.gc.ca/english/information/times/temp/visitors.asp).

 ###### What if I want to arrive earlier or stay later than the PACE dates?